Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 Vaporetto Line 1 and 2

-For most visitors to Venice, the only vaporetto lines that you will probably need to ride are line 1 and 2.
-Vaporetto line number 1 and 2 run up and down the Grand Canal between Piazzale Roma and San Marco.
+For most visitors to Venice, the only Vaporetto lines that you will probably need to ride are lines 1 and 2.
+Vaporetto lines 1 and 2 run up and down the Grand Canal between Piazzale Roma and San Marco.
 As most visitors to Venice will be arriving at either the train station (Ferrovia) or the bus station (Piazzale Roma) these lines are the ones that you will be taking.

-While utilizing the vaporetto may be required to get to your accommodations or to one of the outer islands, be sure to use it for a ride down the full length of the Grand Canal, preferably during off-peak hours.
-There is no better way to experience the true essence of Venice than by cruising the Grand Canal and the water bus is a much cheaper alternative to a gondola ride or a private boat.
-The one disadvantage to using the vaporetto to tour the Grand Canal is that they are often very crowded so off-peak hours is recommended.
+While utilizing the Vaporetto may be required to get to your accommodations or to one of the outer islands, be sure to use it for a ride down the full length of the Grand Canal, preferably during off-peak hours.
+There is no better way to experience the true essence of Venice than by cruising the Grand Canal and the water bus is a much cheaper alternative than a gondola ride or a private boat.
+The one disadvantage to using the Vaporetto to tour the Grand Canal is that they are often very crowded so off-peak hours is recommended.

 Vaporetto Line 3

 The Vaporetto line number 3 is known as the direct Murano line.
 This service connects the Ferrovia (railroad station), Piazzale Roma (bus station) and five stops on the island of Murano.
 If you are looking for a quick trip out to Murano, line 3 might be your best bet as it avoids the crowded Grand Canal.